The One-Word Resolution

 Planning Goals vs. Milestones

-Now, I should point out that saying, “I want to make $10,000 a month from my writing this year” is very different from stating, “I need to make $10,000 to leave my full-time job.”
+Now, I should point out that saying, “I want to make $10,000 a month from my writing this year” is very different from stating, “I need to make $10,000 a month before I can leave my full-time job.”

 In my opinion, the latter is simply a fact …